goreleaser/goreleaser/www/docs/install.md

 !!! tip
     This script does not install anything, it just downloads, verifies and runs GoReleaser.
-    It's purpose is to be used within scripts and CIs.
+    Its purpose is to be used within scripts and CIs.

 ### manually